Akela-Plugins/Akela/README.md

 This is a collection of small libraries to extend the [Keyboardio Model 01 firmware][kbdiofw].
-A heavy work in progress, that has never been tried on real hardware yet.
-Consider it a proof of concept that may go away at any point.
+A heavy work in progress, that has only recently been tried on real hardware.
+Most of the things do not work at all yet, work is under way to fix them.

+While lot may change, the approach seems solid, and the library will stick this time.
+Don't rely on it just yet, though.

  [kbdiofw]: https://github.com/Keyboardio/KeyboardioFirmware